Primary Care

 Benefits

 Seeing a family in its entirety allows family practitioners to see how relationships affect patient health.
 It also gives them the opportunity to help people through exciting new phases in their lives.
-Their emphasis on continuity of care, health maintenance, and disease prevention allows family doctors to function as primary care physicians for adults as part of a family unit depending on individual medical need.
+Their emphasis on continuity of care, health maintenance, and disease prevention allows family doctors to function as part of a family unit depending on each individual’s medical need.

 Find a Family Doctor Accepting New Patients